mobs-fbk/llm_interaction_simulator/README.md

 - **Cluster URL**: The URL of your MongoDB cluster.

 These credentials are used to configure the database connection settings within the simulator's environment.
 Ensure these details are kept secure and are not exposed in your code or version control.

-Here's how you could draft the "Hyperparameters" section for your README file:

 ## ⚙️ Hyperparameters